-A multi-line business phone system is a basic starting point for any small business.
+A multiple line office phone system is a basic starting point for any small business.

-Multi-line business phone system allow for this.
-Essentially, a multi-line phone system would allow you to make calls internally and externally at the same time.
+Multiple line business phone systems allow for this.
+Essentially, a multiple line phone system would allow you to make calls internally and externally at the same time.

 Models will vary, but this type of business phone system allow you to have multiple units work off the same lines, allowing a receptionist and an executive to be on the line at the same time.

 (Note - A hosted PBX system (or private branch exchange) is similar, and you can choose to use a hosted PBX system for your multi-line phones if you wish.
 A hosted PBX system uses an automatic directory to funnel callers where they need to go.
 This also allows your system to handle many calls at the same time without taking up a phone line initially.
 PBX systems support extensions.
 PBX platforms also allow you to hold employee conferences on lines without placing calls to an outside line.
 You'll read more about hosted PBX systems later.)

 External lines allow you to communicate with customers/clients/etc. while internal lines allow you to communicate with your coworkers.

 You will typically need to hire someone to install the multiple line phone system as it can become quite technical.